healthtechRN/stock-analysis/README.md

     Dim tickerStartingPrices As Single
     Dim tickerEndingPrices As Single

-    ''2a) Create a for loop to initialize the tickerVolumes to zero.
+    ''2a)  initialize the tickerVolumes to zero.
         Worksheets(yearValue).Activate
         tickerVolumes = 0
 ```